Survey of Data-driven Newsvendor: Unified Analysis and Spectrum of Achievable Regrets: Expectation Upper Bounds

 \section{Expectation Upper Bounds}

 We first upper-bound the expected additive regret $\bE[L(\ha)]-L(a^*)$ incurred by the SAA algorithm.
-In contrast to \Cref{thm:hpAdd}, here our regret upper bound for $\beta<\infty$ depends on all three parameters $\beta,\gamma,\zeta$ and holds for all values of $n$, and also requires the distribution to have mean at most 1.
+In contrast to \Cref{thm:hpAdd}, here our regret upper bound for $\beta<\infty$ depends on all three parameters $\beta,\gamma,\zeta$ and holds for all values of $n$.
 The regret upper bound for $\beta=\infty$ still only has an inverse dependence on $1-q$ but not $q$.
+Like our additive regret result in \Cref{thm:hpAdd}, some parts of these bounds will depend on the mean $\mu(F)$ of the demand distribution.

 \begin{theorem} Fix $q\in(0,1)$ and $\beta\in[0,\infty],\gamma\in(0,\infty),\zeta\in(0,(\min\{q,1-q\})^{\frac{1}{\beta+1}}/\gamma]$.

 If $\beta<\infty$, then we have